 We also prioritize suggestions during Feature Workshops at Aries user group meetings.
 All ideas brought out of the workshop are presented to the assembly, where we assess reactions from the crowd and have attendees participate in multiple interactive polls to vote on their favorite feature ideas.
 Occasionally we will receive very specific feature requests from customers who are willing to pay to prioritize the feature.
 They are not paying for the feature itself, but paying for it to be released sooner.
 All feature requests will be addressed eventually, but if a customer is willing to put money out for it, then it must be pretty important for their workflow; and therefore it moves to the top of the list.
 However, even if a customer has paid for a customized new feature, we will design the functionality to be as universal as possible so everyone who uses our systems can take advantage of it.

 Once the decision has been made to implement a new feature, what goes into the development process?
 What different teams get involved?
 How are they scheduled for future releases?

 Actually, this is an evolving process.
 Historically, we have had two major software releases per year for Editorial Manager® and ProduXion Manager®.
 We have an internal management meeting where Product Management will suggest which features should be included in the next release, and then we have a discussion.
 From there, we budget out a number of days for Engineering and QA to code and test the new functionality.

 However, we are currently working on updating this process.
 We are aiming to shrink down development time so we can release features more quickly.
 Rather than filling six-months’ worth of Engineering time and then releasing the features through a new software version, we are slowly working towards a continual code release plan, almost like rolling releases.
-Eventually, we will be releasing features on a more regular basis in an effort to become more agile.
+Eventually, we will be releasing features on a more regular basis in an effort to become more efficient.